avk/avk.github.io/_case_studies/secure-reader-threading.md

   <ul>
     <li>Each quoted message shrinks the width available to display the message body (and earlier messages), like Russian nesting dolls.</li>
     <li>Readability suffers for longer conversations.</li>
-    <li>Because SR has to work on mobile web at a minimum resolution of 375x667, there may be no readable mobile layout for longer conversations.
+    <li>Because <abbr title="Secure Reader">SR</abbr> has to work on mobile web at a minimum resolution of 375x667, there may be no readable mobile layout for longer conversations.
 Landscape orientation could help here, but if the quotes continue, that will eventually find a limit as well.</li>
   </ul>

-  <mark>I choose conversation view as "SR threading"</mark>, because it had more upsides and felt like a more modern approach.
+  <mark>I choose conversation view as "<abbr title="Secure Reader">SR</abbr> threading"</mark>, because it had more upsides and felt like a more modern approach.
 </details>

 ## 2. Account for all message states